CNBC Senior Analyst and Commentator, Trailblazing Financial Journalist,

 What are the forces driving the economy and how will they impact you, your business, your industry, and your investment decisions?
 Those are the questions RON INSANA has answered for viewers and listeners every single day for over three decades.
-Currently a contributor to CNBC where he also served as anchor and correspondent since 1991, Ron also hosts The Market Score Board Report, a thrice-daily nationally syndicated radio program.
+Currently senior analyst and commentator with CNBC where he also served as anchor and correspondent since 1991, Ron also hosts The Market Score Board Report, a thrice-daily nationally syndicated radio program.

 Ron Insana was a trailblazer; among the first group of financial journalists who launched the Financial News Network (FNN) in 1984.
 When FNN merged with CNBC in 1991, Ron continued to cover the most important stories affecting the financial markets as an anchor and correspondent on CNBC and on other NBC news outlets.
 In the process, he became one of the most visible reporters broadcasting financial news.

 Over the years, Ron became well-known for his high-profile interviews, which included Presidents Clinton and Bush; billionaire investors Warren Buffett, George Soros and Julian Robertson, among others; captains of industry like Bill Gates, Jack Welch and the late Steve Jobs; top economists, analysts and global heads of state, from Former Soviet leader, Mikhail Gorbachev, to Jordan’s Queen, Rania.

 During his broadcasting career, Ron has received numerous honors for his work.
 He was named one of the “Top 100 Business News Journalists of the 20th Century” and was nominated for a news and documentary Emmy Award for his role in NBC’s coverage of the 9/11 terrorist attack.